-A modern-day staple and you should have seen one of these.
-Sometimes also called the pen drive or thumb drive, depending on where you are in the world.
+A modern-day staple and you should have seen one of these before.
+These are also commonly called the “pen drive” or “thumb drive”, depending on where you are in the world.

 11) MEMORY CARDS

 Another modern-day staple.
-There are many different kinds of memory cards, but they are all flash memory at the heart:
+There are many different types of memory cards, but they are all flash memory at the heart:

 - Compact Flash (CF)